MrR0b0t-23/MovieRecEngine-pypi/README.md

 MovieRecEngine uses collaborative filtering to find similarities between users and items simultaneously to provide recommendations.
 This allows for serendipitous recommendations; that is, collaborative filtering models can recommend an item to user A based on the interests of a similar user B. Furthermore, the embeddings can be learned automatically, without relying on hand-engineering of features.

+MovieRecEngine uses pyptorch sequential Neural Networks to train a model that can predict users rating for an unseen movie based on his/her past interests/ratings provided.

 MovieRecEngine, uses [tez](https://pypi.org/project/tez/) simple pytorch trainer that supports cpu and gpu training.

 ## How to use MovieRecEngine

 * To train a model using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
-Example [MovieLenz](https://grouplens.org/datasets/movielens/100k/) dataset.
+Example [sample]() dataset.
-* Create a object for ```python Train ``` class in MovieRecEngine library with parameters trainDatasetPath, userLabelEncoderPath, movieLabelEncoderPath, validDatasetSize, trainBatchSize, validBatchSize, device, nEpochs, trainedModelPath, randomState.
+* Create a object for ```Train ``` class in MovieRecEngine library with parameters trainDatasetPath, userLabelEncoderPath, movieLabelEncoderPath, validDatasetSize, trainBatchSize, validBatchSize, device, nEpochs, trainedModelPath, randomState.
-* Train the model by calling ```python train``` function in ```python Train``` class.
+* Train the model by calling ```python train``` function in ```Train``` class.

 * To predict user movie ratings using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
+Example [sample]() dataset.
 *NOTE: "userId" needs to contain 1 unique userId.*
-* Create a object for ```python Predict ``` class in MovieRecEngine library with parameters datasetPath, userLabelEncoderPath, movieLabelEncoderPath, trainedModelPath, predictBatchSize, device.
+* Create a object for ```Predict ``` class in MovieRecEngine library with parameters datasetPath, userLabelEncoderPath, movieLabelEncoderPath, trainedModelPath, predictBatchSize, device.
-* Predict user movie ratings by calling ```python predict``` function in ```python Predict ``` class.
+* Predict user movie ratings by calling ```predict``` function in ```Predict ``` class.

 ## Parameters
+- Train class:
+trainDatasetPath
+userLabelEncoderPath
+movieLabelEncoderPath
+validDatasetSize
+trainBatchSize
+validBatchSize
+device
+nEpochs
+trainedModelPath
+randomState

+-Predict class:
+datasetPath
+userLabelEncoderPath
+movieLabelEncoderPath
+trainedModelPath
+predictBatchSize
+device

 ## Contributing